 - slowing of movement

 - stooped posture and balance problems

-However, people with Parkinson’s disease also tend to experience different symptoms from one another over time.
-Other symptoms include:
+However, people with Parkinson’s disease can experience different symptoms from one another, such as:

-- changes to speech, such as soft, quick or slurred speech
+- changes to speech (oft, quick or slurred speech)

 - loss of smell

 - drop in blood pressure leading to dizziness